01 The Unix Shell

 Activity

-2. Go to the bin directory that is located in the usr directory, which itself is located in the root directory.
+directory, which itself is located in the root directory.
 List the files there.
-Did you find "nano" and "grep"?
+Did you find "nano" and "grep"? - What does

 Tips to make your life easy